-When we're talking about how good a piece of fitness tech is, it's easy to focus only on the hardware.
-But if you're serious about using a wearable to reach a health or fitness goal, then you also need to know whether the partnering app passes muster.
-In the Withings universe, that comes in the shape of Withings Health Mate, our Health and Fitness Platform of the Year.
+When we're talking about how good a fitness tracker or sporty smartwatch is, it's easy to focus only on the hardware.
+But if you're serious about using a wearable to reach a health or fitness goal, then you also need to know whether the partner app passes muster.
+In the Withings universe, that comes in the shape of Withings Health Mate, one of the best health and fitness platforms available right now.

-Health Mate is Withings' answer to the likes of Garmin Connect, Polar Flow or Jawbone UP's companion app.
-Available for iOS, Android and as a web app, it's essentially a lifestyle tracking platform that aggregates all the data from the growing number of smart products in the Withings range, some third party devices like the Apple Watch and a host of smartphone apps.
+Health Mate is Withings' answer to the likes of Garmin Connect, Polar Flow or Fitbit's companion app.
+Available for iOS and Android as well as via a web app, it's essentially a lifestyle tracking platform that aggregates all the data from the growing number of smart products in the Withings range, including the Withings Steel HR and some third party devices like the Apple Watch and a host of smartphone apps.

 Withings (now owned by Nokia) arguably offers the most comprehensive range of lifestyle monitoring products you can buy – albeit with a stronger focus on general everyday health rather than sports and performance.
-You can take data from any combination of its products – from the Activité smartwatches or the Aura sleep system, to the Withings Body Cardio and the Wireless Blood Pressure Monitor – plug these into Health Mate and start to paint a picture of your overall wellbeing.
+You can take data from any combination of its products, from the Activité smartwatches or the Aura sleep system to the Withings Body Cardio and the Wireless Blood Pressure Monitor, then plug these into Health Mate and start to paint a picture of your overall wellbeing.

 Layer on information gathered from a selection of other leading wearables and apps and what you get is one of the most holistic health management tools out there.
-This guide will tell you everything you need to know to get the most out of it.
+Here's our guide on everything you need to know about Health Mate to get the most out of it.

 Withings Health Mate app

-A bit like Jawbone UP, the app is helpfully colour coded with a neat and intuitive design that makes it simple to use.
+A bit like Jawbone's UP app, Health Mate is helpfully colour coded with a neat and intuitive design that makes it simple to use.
 It's split into five main sections: Timeline, Dashboard, Leaderboard, Profile and Reminders.

 This is the place to go to see what you've been up to across all your tracked areas, detailed by day in chronological order.
 It's the quickest way to see how you're tracking against your targets for the day, as well as see how you've performed on previous days.
 If you've been for a run, it'll log that as a segment here as well as show you your step count, any weight measurements taken, and any other stats that have been fired into the app from your connected devices and apps.